Health and Life Sciences Initiative

-Programs supported by the Health and Life- Science Grant
+Programs supported by the Health and Life Science Initiative

-To move successfully into the health and life sciences, students will need more occupation-related knowledge, skills, workplace experience and for many occupations, a specific certificate or license may be required.
+To move successfully into the health and life sciences field, students will need more occupation-related knowledge, skills, workplace experience and for many occupations, a specific certificate or license may be required.
 Gateway is responding to employers’ requirements by providing students the following:

 Day and evening classes

 Align for-credit programs with industry-recognized credentials and skills.

 Math and science online tutorials.

 Online and hybrid courses to accelerate course completion.

 College credits may be available for students Explore students’ work skills and on-the-job learning to assess possible college credits or Prior Learning Assessments (PLAs).

 Recruitment and Placement Services counselors that mentor participants through a pathway towards careers in growing industries.

 Today’s workforce is changing and Gateway is developing certificate and Associates Degrees in cooperation with New Haven industry and employers’ needs.